palvarezc/b-decay-unbinned-machine-fit/README.md

 Note that the Profile tab in Tensorboard only works in Chrome.
 In Firefox you will get a blank page.

+## Misc scripts

+The other scripts take no arguments and do the following:

+* [benchmark.py](./bin/benchmark.py): Tests speed of key fit functions.
+Frequently used to test for performance regressions during development.
+You should run this before and after modifying PDF terms as Tensorflow's [autograph](https://www.tensorflow.org/guide/autograph) can be quite particular
+* [coeff\_contours.py](./bin/coeff_contours.py): Produces a surface plot of the negative log likelihood by scanning over two coefficients whilst keeping the rest at signal values.
+Used during early development to ensure minima existed.
+To change the two coefficients plotted, change the `cx_idx` and `cy_idx` IDs in that file.
+* [coeff\_curves.py](./bin/coeff_curves.py): Produces plots of the negative log likelihood for each coefficient by scanning them whilst keeping the rest at signal values.
+Used during early development to ensure minima existed.
+* [compare\_optimizers.py](./bin/compare_optimizers.py): Takes combinations of optimizer algorithms and parameters defined in the `combos` variable in that file and logs the fits for viewing in Tensorboard.
+Useful for picking macro machine learning options (e.g. which optimizer to use).
+For more subtle settings an ensemble fit should be performed instead as [compare\_optimizers.py](./bin/compare_optimizers.py) fixes all initial coefficients to `1.0` so that comparison is possible - which isn't very realistic.
+* [table\_signal\_coeffs.py](./bin/table_signal_coeffs.py): Output the LaTeX for a table of all the coefficient values.
+Used for publication.

 ## Roadmap

 Fixes needed: